-Many high quality solar irradiance observations exist, for example the Baseline Surface Radiation Network \citep{driemel_baseline_2018}, but these are single point measurements at typically 1 minute resolution.
-Other examples are the 99 pyranometers network deployed during the HOPE campaign \citep{lohmann_local_2016}, or the 17 photodiode pyranometers used by \cite{weigl_modelling_2012, tabar_kolmogorov_2014}, both deployed on $\sim$ 1 km$^2$ scale areas.
-Photodiode pyranometers are fast responding ($<<$ 1 s) sensors, and thus capture even the fastest atmospheric driven fluctuations in irradiance, but they do not provide spectral information.
-None of these datasets provide enough temporal, spectral, and spatial resolution to characterize surface irradiance heterogeneity at the scale of clouds, in part due to the high cost and operational burden of performing such measurements.
+Many high quality solar irradiance observations exist, for example the Baseline Surface Radiation Network \citep{driemel_baseline_2018}, but while these adhere to the highest quality standards, they are effectively single point measurements at typically 1 minute resolution.
+Examples of more dense networks are the 99 pyranometers network deployed during the HOPE campaign \citep{madhavan_shortwave_2016}, or the 17 photodiode pyranometers used by \cite{weigl_modelling_2012, tabar_kolmogorov_2014}, both deployed on $\sim$ 1 km$^2$ scale areas.
+Photodiode pyranometers are fast responding ($<<$ 1 s) sensors, and thus capture the fastest atmospheric driven fluctuations in irradiance, but they do not provide spectral information.
+None of these networks provide enough temporal, spectral, and spatial resolution to characterise surface irradiance heterogeneity at the scale of clouds, in part due to the high cost and operational burden of performing such measurements.